learningequality/kolibri-docs/docs/install/index.rst

   system_requirements

-Choose your preferred method of installation:
+Choose the method of installation according to the operating system of your devices:

 .. toctree::
   :maxdepth: 1